 Sec.
 3 – Under the guidance of the Director, Office of Personnel Management, the STL FEB will undertake cooperative efforts to provide the highest quality service possible to the American public and direct its cooperative activity to specific programs concerning presidential policies of general application.

 Sec.
-4 – The Sponsoring Agency, National Geospatial Intelligence Agency, will be the field establishment designated by the Department of Defense to provide support to the STL FEB.
+4 – The Sponsoring Agency, the 375th Mission Support Group at Scott Air Force Base, will be the field establishment designated by the Department of Defense to provide support to the STL FEB.

 ARTICLE III – MEMBERSHIP

 Sec.
 1 – Membership of the STL FEB will consist of the most senior official (civilian or military) of federal establishments located in the St. Louis area, including southwestern Illinois, east central Missouri, and Southwest Kentucky.
 Requests for multiple memberships from separately reporting establishments within a single agency will be allowed.
 However, requests for additional memberships must include receipt of either approval in writing by their agency heads or written confirmation that the requestor has coordinated with existing members from that agency and all agree to additional representation.

 Sec.
 2 – STL FEB members will each designate, in writing to the Chair, an alternate to represent the member in meetings and activities when the principal is unavailable.
 The alternate member will be a deputy or the principal assistant to the member, or another senior official of the member’s organization.

 Sec.
 3 – STL FEB members may designate personnel of their agency to participate in activities undertaken by the FEB.
 Such participation in these assignments does not constitute membership in the STL FEB.

 Sec.
 4 – Voting privileges in meetings of the STL FEB will be restricted to members or their designated alternates.